Offers of Admission

 If your first language is not English and you have not studied full-time in an English-language school system for the 4 years immediately before beginning your studies at Waterloo, you will be required to meet our English-language requirements.

 Offers of admission are made on a rolling basis between January and May as we receive updated grades from schools.
-The date you may receive an offer of admission depends on the program you've applied to, your grade average and any special entrance requirements.
-The Faculties of Engineering and Mathematics make admission decisions in March and May only.
+The date you may receive an offer of admission depends on the program you applied to, your grade average and any special entrance requirements (such as video interviews and portfolios for some programs).
+The faculties of Engineering and Mathematics make admission decisions in March and May only.

 We want to consider all students fairly, so we may wait for updated grades from schools before making many of our admission decisions.